hl7au/au-fhir-ps/input/pagecontent/uc-interstate.md

 ### Use Case Description

-Jeramy Ezra Banks is a 73-year-old male.
-Jeramy is a retired schoolteacher that lives in New South Wales, Australia.
+Jeramy Ezra Banks is a 73-year-old male who lives in New South Wales, Australia.
 Jeramy has chronic heart disease which was diagnosed 5 years ago and Jeramy's usual GP is Dr Abe Lowe.
 Comfortable with basic technology, Jeramy uses a smartphone app to manage his healthcare records.

 Jeramy travels interstate to Queensland for a holiday to visit his daughter.
 Prior to travelling, Jeramy checks that his patient summary has been updated by his usual GP (Dr Abe Lowe) following a recent admission to hospital.

-During the trip Jeramy begins feeling unwell and books an appointment with a local Queensland GP (Dr Wyatt Samuels).
-Jeramy is gasping for breath and feels stiff after driving.
+During the trip Jeramy begins feeling unwell, he is gasping for breath and feels stiff after driving.
+Jeramy books an appointment with a local Queensland GP (Dr Wyatt Samuels).

 Jeramy attends the appointment with the local Queensland GP (Dr Wyatt Samuels).
 During the appointment, Jeramy alerts the attending GP (Dr Wyatt Samuels) that a patient summary from his usual GP is available.
 Jeramy provides access to his patient summary to the attending GP (Dr Wyatt Samuels).